Photo by Kasia Zacharko

-Just one year after her participation in Red Bull Music Academy that took place in Tokyo last year, Courtesy is appearing among the big guns of one of the most powerful line ups in the world of contemporary electronic music.
-She is performing tomorrow at Sonar Festival in Barcelona.
-Today, Courtesy is sharing with us her dj story, her influences and her feelings for tomorrow’s showcase.
+Just one year after her participation in Red Bull Music Academy, that took place in Tokyo last year, Courtesy is making her debut, amongst the big guns of one of the most powerful line ups in the world of contemporary electronic music.

-Her dynamic profile, her vinyl only sets and her passion is reflected in the sound she choose to spin.
-Her plans with her music family Apeiron in Denmark , which sound really enchanting and needless to say, these guys rock it at one of the best venues in the city of Copenhagen.
+Her dynamic profile, her vinyl only sets and her passion is reflected in the sound she chooses to spin.
+Her music family is the Apeiron crew, based in Denmark, and these guys rock with their sound one of the best venues in the city of Copenhagen.

 - Why Courtesy?
 Could you tell us few things about the birth of this alter ego?

 To be honest, it is not that much of a story: Before I got accepted into Red Bull Music Academy in Tokyo last year, I mostly DJ’ed with my girls Emma Blake, Simone Øster and Sara Svanholm, in our techno group Apeiron Crew.
 But the academy opened up for me playing more as a solo artist, and I had to find some name to put on that.
 Look up the term ‘Courtesy music’ – I just thought that was kind of funny.

 - In few days we will see you djing at Sonar Festival in Barcelona.
 How does it feel performing in such an important festival?

 I’m playing daytime Thursday, and I have been having a hard time figuring out how hard I can play.
 So I basically have no idea what is going to happen tomorrow, I just packed a big bag of vinyl.
 But to answer your question: It is amazing, obviously!
 And slightly intimidating.